Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 | x7e   | externalWeakWithPointers      | only this and following have weak queue link |
 | x7f   | weakWithPointers              |                                              |

 The choice of values means that if the value is greater than x76, there are pointers, otherwise not.
-All the "WithPointers" versions are a fixed offset from their regular versions, so can be converted easily.
+All the "WithPointers" versions are a fixed offset from their regular versions, so can be converted easily if/when an object reference is stored in them.

 The remaining format bit 7 encodes whether  the object is mutable, so 0 means that any assignments will signal an exception.